pogobanane/dotfiles/README.md

 `nix build --keep-failed`: keeps the worktree of the build and prints its directory

-`nix build --option substitute false`: dont use cache servers
+`nix build --option substitute false`: dont use cache servers (didnt work when i tried it today)

 ## The secrets of the ssh-agents